 Many people feel uncomfortable talking about death directly.
 Could this be the reason why we have so many euphemisms and idioms about death in the English language?

-If you’re a non-native English speaker then it’s important to be able to recognize these death idioms so you know that what the speaker is talking about.
+If you’re a non-native English speaker then it’s important to be able to recognize these death idioms so you know what the speaker is talking about.
 It’s also essential to know in which situations it’s appropriate to use them, since some of the expressions are more formal than others.

 Take a look at this list of idioms for death, with examples, to better understand how to use them.
+And if you’re unsure about the difference between an idiom and a euphemism, read this guide first.

 Idioms about being close to death or narrowly avoiding it